robotology/robotology-superbuild/doc/cmake-options.md

 ### Check the installation
 If the iCub Basic Demos profile have been correctly installed, you should be able to find in your PATH and execute the `demoYoga` or `demoRedBall` executables.

-## Teleoperation
-This profile is enabled by the `ROBOTOLOGY_ENABLE_TELEOPERATION` CMake option.

-To run a teleoperation scenario, with real robot or in simulation, at least we need a Windows machine and Linux/macOS machine.
-If you are using iCub, the linux/macOS source code can be placed on the robot head.
-The teleoperation dependencies are also related to the teleoperation scenario you want to perform.

 ## Human Dynamics
 This profile is enabled by the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option.